 To me, traveling is not only getting the most for yourself, but also for other people back home.
 Therefore, buying some sort of souvenirs is always a MUST in our to-do-list.
 On the 3rd day, you can find where to go for budget shopping in Sydney.
 You can also find out how to spend the rest of the day viewing the Sydney from a spectacular view.

-If you haven’t read about my first and second day of this trip, click on each picture and check it out!
+If you haven’t read about my first and second day of this trip, check them out!

 Trip: Melbourne to Sydney Budget: 500 – 600AUD (flight ticket and accommodation, Adele concert ticket, eating, shopping, and transportation included)

 Length: 3 Full days and a half day (4 nights at Hostel)